-The Emerald Triangle: Murders, Mystery, and Living in Humboldt County
+The Emerald Triangle: Murders and the Missing in Humboldt County

 The Beauty Behind the Mysterious Redwood Curtain